bellyrose831/8weeksqlchallenge/Week 1: Danny's Diner/README.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

 ![Image](https://github.com/user-attachments/assets/b6e22ad9-f9e3-4a9a-85ad-0926d65aa5f4)

+#### Repo formatting:
+The "Solutions" file in this folder contains the questions, code, results, and an explanation of the code and results for each question in this case study.
+There are also two bonus questions on this case study that I will look to add to this document in the near future!

+The SQL code to answer these questions, with no additional information as to explanations or results, can also be found in the "Case Study Queries" file in this folder.
+To load the provided data in your environment, run the code from the "LoadData" file.